Women love flowers and Mom is no different.

 She died of cancer before her twins third birthday.

 Four boys, three girls all delivered on November 19, 1997, at the University Hospital in Iowa, making Bobbie McCaughey the mother with the record for the world’s most surviving children from a single birth.

 They are the first surviving set of septuplets.

 The record for the shortest interval between two children born in separate confinements goes to Jayne Bleackley.

 She gave birth to her children Joseph Robert (September 3, 1999) and Annie Jessica Joyce (March 30, 2000).

 Women becoming Mothers Trivia:

-- When the female embryo is only six weeks old, it makes preparations for her motherhood by developing egg cells for future offspring.
-(When the baby girl is born, each of her ovaries carries about a million egg cells, all that she will ever have).
+When the female embryo is only six weeks old, it makes preparations for her motherhood by developing egg cells for future offspring.

 Celebrity Mothers and their children–odd facts:

 Katherine Hepburn‘s father was a surgeon and her mother was a dedicated suffragette and early crusader for birth control.